Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 ^C
 ```

-Let's also look at our ARP table so we can obtain the OS1-16 physical (MAC)
+Let's also look at our ARP cache so we can obtain the OS1-16 physical (MAC)
 address:

 ```